HeadCoachFM

 Opposition Analysis

-This final sheet essentially calculates either the percentage a player is above or below the average in any ratio metric column, or the players' percentage of the teams' total in any frequency metric column.
-Prior to every match, I would first analyze the overall teams' metrics (in the same way I have displayed our team performance data in the radar charts above) in comparison to the rest of the league to identify a broad playing style.
-In the case of Brevard FC, they utilized a highly structured defensive approach (4-4-2) with a counter attack focused on getting crosses into the box.
-This could have been a potential banana skin for my 3-1-3-1-2 pressing system, however I was able to identify some key areas to exploit using the sheet shown above.
-First of all, I needed to differentiate between their more regular starters and their lesser used squad players, the regulars are highlighted in yellow.
+First, I needed to differentiate between their more regular starters and their lesser used squad players, the regulars are highlighted in yellow.
 I then looked at their primary sources of creativity and goal threat.
 As you can see in the “Gls” column, their strikers (Vyacheslav Lobanov and Rhys Romero) were unsurprisingly their greatest goal threats, while their wingers (Jonathan Zusi and Olly Barajas) were their primary sources for assists (Ast) along with their playmaker, Kyle Pamplona.
 To get a better idea of how these chances were occurring, I looked at their greatest sources of progressive passes, key passes, crosses, and aerial duels.
 From this I determined that their game plan boiled down to winning the ball deep, playing it out wide to the full-backs who would progress the ball to Kyle Pamplona to spray through balls to the wingers who would then cross the ball into either striker, with Romero being the primary aerial threat.
-My first solution was to use the full-backs as pressing triggers to shut down the passing lanes to Pamplona.
-I also wanted to man-mark Romero with my strongest defender in terms of aerial duels, mark Zusi with my more mobile left wide center back, and mark Barajas with my right defensive winger.
-I then set the team instructions to trap them inside and engage the wide players to prevent crosses into the box.
-You can see the resulting effect from the match stats shown below:

-We showed up to the league leaders' ground and did not allow them to play the game on their terms.
-Ben Eissele, undoubtedly their best player and probably the best player in the league, was their worst performing player on the day due to the fine work of Mike Kaplan.
+We showed up to the league leader‘s ground and did not allow them to play the game on their terms.
+Ben Eissele, undoubtedly their best player if not the best player in the league, was their worst performing player on the day due to the fine work of Mike Kaplan.
 Unfortunately, fatigue got the best of our under-stocked midfield which allowed Andrew Bender to slot a through ball into Eric Burt who slipped past Tinajero and scored the equalizer.
 A sloppy tackle by our right wide-center-back in the box was the nail in the coffin, with the penalty goal securing the 3 points for The Villages.
 However, it was incredibly satisfying watching the game plan in action for the first 75 minutes.
 I don't think I've ever been as invested in a single Football Manager match as I was during this performance.
-If we had managed to hold on, we could be looking at a very different table and FC Miami City could be gearing up for a play-offs run in the USL2.
+If we had managed to hold on, we could be looking at a very different table and FC Miami City could be gearing up for a play-offs run.
 Alas, we will have to wait until 2025 to continue our journey.
 Until then I will look to strengthen the squad, potentially create a more balanced formation, and continue working towards my coaching qualifications.
 However, the club has recently rejected my proposals to fund coaching courses for my staff so if they decide to do the same for me, I may be looking at the job market fairly soon.
 Only time will tell.
 Anyway, thank you for coming to my Ted Talk.

 You'll need to Login to comment